-Spotify Hits Back Following Apple’s Public Statement
+Spotify Hits Back, Following Apple’s Public Statement

 A Spotify representative indicated to Variety that Apple’s management of their App Store hurts competition as well as individual consumers, in some cases in violation of European law.

 “This is evident in Apple’s belief that Spotify’s users on iOS are Apple customers and not Spotify customers, which goes to the very heart of the issue with Apple,” the representative said.
 Spotify continued on to indicate that they respect the legal process in place through the European Commission and will now await the results of their review.

 They suggested that users visit Spotify’s website for more information, where there is now posted a detailed point of view on their position about competition and partnerships between companies including, but not limited to, Apple.